Amir5470/NovaIPtv/README.md

 Build Tools: Gradle

-Supported Platforms: Any Android Device, But there will be avaliablility for other
+Supported Platforms: Any Android Device, but there will be availability for other Platforms later.

 Notes
 NovaIPTV is optimized for Android Devices.

-Make sure you’re connected to a stable internet connection for best performance
+Make sure you’re connected to a stable internet connection for the best performance